Our Services:

 • Groundwater observations

-We operate an in-house soil and rock testing laboratory, which allows us to provide timely and cost-effective testing to determine the physical and chemical properties of soil materials.
+We operate an in-house soil and rock testing laboratory, which allows us to provide timely and cost-effective testing to determine the properties of soil materials.
 This integrated approach ensures efficient coordination between field investigation, laboratory testing, and engineering analysis.
-Common physical tests performed include:

 For Your Backfill Project

-No matter the type of project — whether it’s pool backfill, retaining wall backfill, keyways, utility trenches, or driveway compaction — our team is here to help.
-We provide reliable compaction and backfilling test services to ensure your project is completed efficiently, and to the highest standard.
+No matter the type of project — whether it’s pool backfill, retaining wall backfill, keyways, utility trenches — our team is here to help.
+We provide reliable backfilling test services to ensure your project is completed efficiently, and to the highest standard.

 The Proctor Compaction Test, named in honor of Ralph Roscoe Proctor, is a laboratory method to determine maximum dry density of soil by determining the optimal moisture content at which a given soil will become most dense, accommodate 4in or 6in Soil Compaction Molds for native soil and imported materials as quarry fines or base rock.
 The test is commonly used for engineering applications in accordance to ASTM standards to determine how on-site measurements compare with the Proctor test results in the determination of soil density.